esl/MongooseIM/doc/index.md

 Designed for enterprise, it is fault-tolerant, can utilise the resources of multiple clustered machines, and easily scales for more capacity by simply adding a box or a VM.

-MongooseIM can accept client sessions over vanilla XMPP, REST API and SSE, as well as Websockets and BOSH (HTTP long-polling).
+MongooseIM can accept client sessions over vanilla XMPP, GraphQL API, REST API and SSE, as well as Websockets and BOSH (HTTP long-polling).

 As a platform, MongooseIM includes several server-side (backend) and client-side (frontend) components.
 We provide a test suite, metrics, a load testing platform, and a monitoring server.
-We recommend third-party, open source client libraries for XMPP and REST API.
+We recommend third-party, open source client libraries for XMPP, GraphQL API and REST API.

 MongooseIM is brought to you by [Erlang Solutions](https://www.erlang-solutions.com/).